jdhao/nvim-config/README.md

 # Further readings

+Some of the resources that I find helpful in mastering Vim is [here](docs/vim_resources.md).
+You may also be interested in my post in configuring Vim on different platforms:

 + [Config nvim on Linux for Python development](https://jdhao.github.io/2018/12/24/centos_nvim_install_use_guide_en/)
 + [Nvim config on Windows 10](https://jdhao.github.io/2018/11/15/neovim_configuration_windows/)
 + [Nvim-qt config on Windows 10](https://jdhao.github.io/2019/01/17/nvim_qt_settings_on_windows/)